 A particular word, phrase, or metaphor you're familiar with might not translate well to the other cultures featured among Netdata's global community.
 We recommended you avoid slang or colloquialisms in your writing.

-In addition, don't use abbreviations that have not yet been defined in the document.
-See our section on abbreviations for more information.
+In addition, don't use abbreviations that have not yet been defined in the content.
+See our section on abbreviations for additional guidance.

-If you must use industry jargon, such as "white-box monitoring," in a document, define the term as clearly and concisely as you can.
+If you must use industry jargon, such as "mean time to resolution," define the term as clearly and concisely as you can.